Which is the Highest Dam in India?

 - Jet Skiing: also known as water scooters, Jet Skis are a vehicle for a single person which travels on the water.
 Enjoy the experience of roaring through the waters amidst the hills of Himalayas at Tehri.

 - Water skiing: this adventure activity is the hydro counterpart of skiing on snow.
-In this activity, Skiis are tied to your feet as you ride on the water holding a rope which is fastened to a motorboat.
+Skiis are tied to your feet as you ride on the water holding a rope.
+The rope is fastened to a motorboat.

 - Kayaking: this water sport involves the propelling of a kayak by the individual.